Accident (1967 film): Retrospective appraisal

 Perhaps the most celebrated sequence in the movie, comprising 25 minutes of the 105 minute film, is set at Stephen and Rosalind's home on a Sunday afternoon.
 Anna and William are the invited guests, but Charley intrudes on the company unexpectedly.
-A tennis doubles tennis match is arranged—Stephen and Charley vs. William and Anna—in which Losey reveals, cinematically, the undercurrents of sexual tension among the three men.
+A tennis doubles match is arranged—Stephen and Charley vs. William and Anna—in which Losey reveals, cinematically, the undercurrents of sexual tension among the three men.
 Film critic Robert Maris writes:

 As in Pinter's plays, the dialogue is often mundane, but conversations are usually loaded with menacing implications or punctuated by lengthy silences.
 One scene, involving a doubles tennis match, is so laden with psychological tension and jealousy—with piercing glances across the court or a ball hit at an opponent a little too hard—that it seems less a tennis match than some sort of sexual game.

 Film critics James Palmer and Michael Riley cite the dialogue from the "deceptively casual, languid scene on the lawn" which follows the tennis match, serving as "a paradigm of reflexive storytelling."

 Charley, Stephen's academic colleague, challenges literature student William to create an omniscient narrative for characters in a novel, based on those attending the gathering:

 CHARLEY. - Describe what we're all doing.
 (WILLIAM looks around the garden.)

 WILLIAM.
 'Rosalind's lying down.
 Stephen's weeding the garden.
 Anna's making a daisy chain.

 CHARLEY.
 Good.
 But you could go further.
 Rosalind is pregnant.
 Stephen's having an affair with a girl at Oxford.
 He's reached the age where he can't keep his hands off the girls at Oxford.